SonarSource/sonarlint-core/API_CHANGES.md

 ## New features

+* Add ide labs flags to `org.sonarsource.sonarlint.core.rpc.protocol.client.telemetry.TelemetryClientLiveAttributesResponse`.
-* Introduce 3 new methods to `org.sonarsource.sonarlint.core.rpc.protocol.backend.telemetry.TelemetryRpcService` to record Ide Labs telemetry: `toggleIdeLabsEnablement`, `externalLinkClicked`, `feedbackLinkClicked`.
+* Introduce 2 new methods to `org.sonarsource.sonarlint.core.rpc.protocol.backend.telemetry.TelemetryRpcService` to record Ide Labs telemetry: `externalLinkClicked`, `feedbackLinkClicked`.
 * Introduce a new `org.sonarsource.sonarlint.core.rpc.protocol.backend.telemetry.TelemetryRpcService.acceptedBindingSuggestion`.
 It should be used to for bindings created based on suggestions and pass `org.sonarsource.sonarlint.core.rpc.protocol.backend.config.binding.BindingSuggestionOrigin` instead of parametrized `didUpdateBinding`.

 # 10.36